zkiraly/swift-argument-parser/Sources/ArgumentParser/Documentation.docc/Articles/CommandsAndSubcommands.md

 In this case, the `Options` type accepts a `--hexadecimal-output` flag and expects a list of integers.

-@Snippet(path: "swift-argument-parser/snippets/Commands", slice: "hex")
+@Snippet(path: "swift-argument-parser/snippets/Commands2-hex")

 It's time to define our first two subcommands: `Add` and `Multiply`.
 Both of these subcommands include the arguments defined in the `Options` type by denoting that property with the `@OptionGroup` property wrapper. `@OptionGroup` doesn't define any new arguments for a command; instead, it splats in the arguments defined by another `ParsableArguments` type.

-@Snippet(path: "swift-argument-parser/snippets/Commands", slice: "add")
+@Snippet(path: "swift-argument-parser/snippets/Commands3-add")

 Next, we'll define `Statistics`, the third subcommand of `Math`.
 The `Statistics` command specifies a custom command name (`stats`) in its configuration, overriding the default derived from the type name (`statistics`).
 It also declares two additional subcommands, meaning that it acts as a forked branch in the command tree, and not a leaf.

-@Snippet(path: "swift-argument-parser/snippets/Commands", slice: "stats")
+@Snippet(path: "swift-argument-parser/snippets/Commands4-stats")

 Let's finish our subcommands with the `Average` and `StandardDeviation` types.
 Each of them has slightly different arguments, so they don't use the `Options` type defined above.
 Each subcommand is ultimately independent and can specify a combination of shared and unique arguments.

-@Snippet(path: "swift-argument-parser/snippets/Commands", slice: "average")
+@Snippet(path: "swift-argument-parser/snippets/Commands5-average")

 Last but not least, we kick off parsing and execution with a call to the static `main` method on the type at the root of our command tree.
 The call to main parses the command-line arguments, determines whether a subcommand was selected, and then instantiates and calls the `run()` method on that particular subcommand.